Announcements

 PREP Scholar Handbook

-Full engagement in mandatory activities, including attendance, is a core principle promoting the professional development of health care professions students and is in line with the expectations for students as they mature into fully-functioning, independent health care providers.
-In accordance with this philosophy, all students are expected to adhere to the following policies
+Full engagement in mandatory activities, including attendance and arriving on time, are core principles that promote the professional development of healthcare professions students.
+This aligns with the expectations for students as they mature into fully-functioning, independent healthcare providers.
+In accordance with this philosophy, all Pathway Scholars are expected to adhere to the following attendance and participation guidelines:

-• Students are expected to attend and participate in all aspects of the Pathway Program, unless explicitly stated that it is optional.
+• Scholars are expected to attend and participate in all aspects of the Pathway Program unless explicitly stated that an activity is optional.
+Attendance will be strictly monitored.

-For any absence, the Program Coordinator(s) will determine how missed class/activity can be remediated to fulfill program requirements.
+• The Program Manager will determine how missed activities/classes can be remediated to fulfill program requirements.

 As a PREP Scholar and future health professional, we expect you to demonstrate exceptional professionalism.
-All students shall adhere to the Honor Code and Code of Conduct for the School of Medicine and the University; however, our expectations of your professional behavior extend beyond these oaths.
 The following are our expectations for the demonstration of professional behavior for all scholars in the Pathway Programs.
-Any violation of these professionalism expectations will be treated seriously.
-(Please see “Professionalism Concern Process” section.)
+Any violation of these professionalism expectations will be addressed accordingly.

 Professional Responsibility and Judgment

-• Scholars are expected to be on time and attend all PREP mandatory activities
+• Scholars are expected to be on time and attend all Pathway Program mandatory activities.
+Scholars will have a maximum of three (3) absences, excused or unexcused, during the duration of the program

 • Maintain attire appropriate for the professional setting.